mattevs24/reyna/paper/paper.md

 # Statement of Need

-DGFEMs offer flexibility and high-order accuracy, and polytopal elements further extend this adaptability through general meshing and refined discretisations.
-Yet most available implementations are embedded in complex C++ or Fortran frameworks (see MFEM by @Anderson:2021, Feel++ by @Prud:2012, Dune-FEM-DG by @Dedner:2017 (now including polygonal meshes), deal.II by @Bangerth:2007 and FEMPAR by @Badia:2018, for example) which require substantial technical overhead to adapt or extend.
+DGFEMs offer flexibility and high-order accuracy, and polytopal elements extend this adaptability further through general meshing and refined discretisations.
+Yet most available implementations are embedded in complex C++ or Fortran frameworks, see MFEM by
+@Anderson:2021, Feel++ by @Prud:2012, Dune-FEM-DG by @Dedner:2017 (now
+supporting polygonal meshes), deal.II by @Bangerth:2007 and FEMPAR by
+@Badia:2018, for example, which require substantial technical overhead to adapt or extend.
 Packages such as FEniCS by @alnaes:2015 and Firedrake by @Rathgeber:2016 exist with Python interfaces, but extensive knowledge is required, limiting their use for prototyping and teaching.
 Quail by @Ching:2022 provides a Python DGFEM package aimed at this purpose, but it is restricted to triangular and quadrilateral meshes.

 Reyna provides a lightweight, vectorised Python framework that makes polytopal DGFEMs accessible without sacrificing efficiency.
 It enables